 Rule 1 – Uniforms

-There will be no requirement that all team members wear matching uniform tops and hats at our four January – May tournaments (Holiday Classic, Desert Classic, Kickoff Classic, Las Vegas Open).
+There will be no requirement that all team members wear matching uniform tops and hats at our four January – Sept tournaments (Holiday Classic, Desert Classic, Kickoff Classic, Las Vegas Open, Beat The Heat).
 We would encourage teams to try and match uniform tops as best as possible.
 For the World Series and Fall Classic, the rule is mandatory for matching uniforms and hats!
 In addition, uniform numbers are mandatory on the back of the uniform shirts and each player must have a differentiating number.
 In the World Series and Fall Classic, a player may be denied participation without a matching uniform or “select” number.
 All Base Coaches must be in full uniform as well.
 In addition, rosters must be exchanged before each game detailing each player’s name an uniform number, not only for players attending that game, but the entire tournament approved roster.
 If not presented, this is protestable and a forfeit can be given.

 Rule 2 – Helmets